SRGBmods/QMK-Binaries/QMK+VIA-Firmware/0.14.29-keychron/ReadMe.md

 # _Make sure to click the "Download raw content" button for your specific firmware!_ #

-[2025q3](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BVIA-Firmware/0.14.29-keychron/2025q3) the most recent source and for the most part while match what Keychron provides on the launcher.
+[2025q3](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BVIA-Firmware/0.14.29-keychron/2025q3) the most recent source and for the most part will match what Keychron provides on the launcher.

 [wls_2025q1](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BVIA-Firmware/0.14.29-keychron/wls_2025q1) is bleeding edge firmware and may have issues and should be considered as alpha/beta builds.
 The below builds are suggested for production usage before using these builds.